pladoinc/legality/README.md

 any and all contributions towards bettering our documentation as well as the code of Legality.
 For more details, please see the [Contribution Guide](CONTRIBUTING.md).

+## How can I help?

+To help out, check out any of the open bugs in the [issue tracker](https://github.com/pladoinc/legality/issues) or if you are multilingual, please help us [translate our documents](CONTRIBUTING.md#adding-a-new-language-to-the-documents) to more languages.

 ## Licensing

 All the legal documentation is licensed under the [Creative Commons Zero 1.0 License](https://creativecommons.org/publicdomain/zero/1.0/)